mailgun/documentation/source/user_manual.rst

 This document is meant to be an overview of all of the capabilities of Mailgun and how you can best leverage those capabilities.
-It is organized around the four major features that Mailgun provides:
+It is organized around these major features that Mailgun provides:

 - `Sending Messages`_
 - `Tracking Messages`_